randdusing/cordova-plugin-bluetoothle/readme.md

 ## Limitations / Issues ##

 * Tested mostly with a heart rate monitor, so some scenarios especially those involving writing characteristics / descriptors may not work or are poorly documented
 * Windows Phone 8 support is limited for the time being.
-I hope to begin working on this in December
+I'm not sure when I'll begin working on this...
 * No queueing support for read/write operations
 * Disconnecting and quickly reconnecting causes issues on Android.
 The device becomes connected again, but then quickly disconnects.
 Adding a timeout before reconnecting fixed the issue for me.
 I'm not sure if this is a problem with the plugin or Android's Bluetooth LE implementation.
 * For subscribing, indication hasn't been tested since my heart rate monitor doesn't support it.
 * Characteristic and descriptor permissions are not returned during discovery.
 If anyone requests this, I should be able to add it fairly easily, at least for Android.
-* Samsung devices seem to have a lot of Bluetooth LE issues

 ## Want to Help? ##